intelligent-soft-robots/o80_roboball2d_example/README.md

 When the application is exited, the robot (1) goes back to a safe position before releasing all torques.

-The objective of o80 frontends is to provide an API simple yet powerful enough to make the development of the application above trivial.
+The objective of is to provide an API simple yet powerful enough to make the development of the application described above trivial.

 # Installation

 Installation requires a machine installed with ubuntu 18.04.

 ## installing dependencies